WebQA: Multihop and Multimodal QA

-\data{} is a new benchmark for \textit{multi-hop, multi-modal, open-domain question-answering} where all questions are knowledge-seeking and resemble real-world use cases.
-Success on \data{} requires a system to a) understand both text and images, b) identify relevant knowledge in either modality, c) aggregate information from multiple sources via logical or numerical reasoning, and d) generate answers in natural language.
-We adapt state-of-the-art multi-modal transformers to our dataset, whose failures indicate promising directions for future research.
+To facilitate this research intersection, in this work we propose a novel benchmark, \data, for \textit{multi-hop, multi-modal, open-domain question-answering} where all questions are knowledge-seeking and resemble real-world use cases.
+Success on \data{} requires a system to a) incorporate both text and images, b) retrieve relevant knowledge in either modality, c) aggregate information from multiple sources via logical or numerical reasoning, and d) generate answers in natural language.
+We experiment with state-of-the-art multimodal reasoning and text generation models, whose failures indicate promising future directions.